dotansimha/graphql-code-generator/website/docs/getting-started/lifecycle-hooks.md

 ### `beforeAllFileWrite`

 Executed after the codegen has done creating the output and before writing the files to the file-system.
-Triggerd with multiple arguments - paths for all relevant files.
+Triggered with multiple arguments - paths for all relevant files.

 > Not all the files will be actually written to the file-system, because this is triggered before checking if the file has changed since last execution.